 Nursing homes are meant to look after our loved ones and provide them with the proper care they need to live with comfort and dignity.
 Anything less than that is a failure of the nursing home to meet its basic standards.
-If you feel that a nursing home hasn’t been meeting its obligations in caring for your loved one, it’s appropriate to file a complaint.
-You may wonder, “Where do I file a complaint against a nursing home in Charleston, WV?”
-Learn exactly how the process works below.
+If you feel that a nursing home hasn’t been meeting its obligations in caring for your loved one, it’s appropriate to file a complaint for nursing home neglect.
+A nursing home neglect lawyer in Charleston can advise you on where and how to file.
+For initial steps, keep reading.

 Voicing Your Complaint

 In most cases, the quickest way to resolve issues with a nursing home is to go through the institution’s grievance process.
 In cases where the complaint is specifically about a single staff member or even a few, the institution is often prepared to address the issue for you.
 Additionally, you can get in touch with the Long-Term Care Ombudsman assigned to the facility.
 These are employees of the state rather than the facility, so they’re a good source if you’re looking to bring a complaint against the nursing home as a whole.

 If your issue isn’t resolved by the facility’s informal processes, it’s time to contact the Office of Health Facility Licensure & Certification to file an official complaint.
 This institution is the regulatory authority for every nursing home in West Virginia.
 The OHFLAC investigates all types of complaints against nursing homes, such as those related to the quality of provided care, resident rights, and even building-safety issues.

 Additionally, residents themselves don’t have to file the complaint.
 Anyone who knows about the issue, including family members, healthcare professionals, and friends can file a complaint.
 You can even file anonymously if you fear the complaint may result in retaliation toward you or your loved one.
 Make sure to include all the necessary information so the OHFLAC can contact you regarding the case.